• Skip to primary navigation

 Creamy Barley Breakfast Porridge

 Creamy pearl barley porridge flavored with cinnamon, vanilla and brown sugar.
-A delicious and nutritious alternative to your morning bowl of oatmeal!
+A delicious and nourishing alternative to your morning bowl of oatmeal!

 Print Pin Rate